Sinus Tarsi Syndrome

 Summary

 Sinus tarsi syndrome or sinus tarsi impingement is characterized by acute, localized pain in the outside front part of the ankle (sinus tarsi).
 Physical examination will localize pain and swelling to this area (Figure 1).
 Symptoms are often exacerbated by standing and walking, and there may be an associated flatfoot deformity.
-Treatment is oriented towards modifying activities, wearing a comfortable shoe, trying a brace, and possibly getting a local injection of corticosteroids.
+Treatment is oriented towards modifying activities, wearing comfortable shoes, trying ankle bracing, and possibly getting a local injection of corticosteroids.
 All of these treatments are designed to improve symptoms.
 Occasionally, surgery may be contemplated for a recalcitrant sinus tarsi syndrome.
 However if surgery is considered, it needs to address the specific cause of sinus tarsi syndrome.

 Sinus Tarsi Impingement Summary Handout